 Many of the physicians and patients whom we expect to use our services will file claims for reimbursement with government programs such as Medicare and Medicaid.
 As a result, we may be subject to the federal False Claims Act if we knowingly "cause" the filing of false claims.
 Violations may result in substantial civil penalties, including treble damages.
 The federal False Claims Act also contains "whistleblower" or "qui tam" provisions that allow private individuals to bring actions on behalf of the government alleging that the defendant has defrauded the government.
 In recent years, the number of suits brought in the medical industry by private individuals has increased dramatically.
 Various states have enacted laws modeled after the federal False Claims Act, including "qui tam" provisions, and some of these laws apply to claims filed with commercial insurers.
-We are unable to predict whether we could be subject to actions under the federal False Claims Act, or the impact of such actions.
-However, the costs of defending claims under the False Claims Act, as well as sanctions imposed under the False Claims Act, could adversely affect our results of operations.
+We are unable to predict whether we could be subject to actions under the federal False Claims Act, could adversely affect our results of operations.